confluentinc/ksql/docs/developer-guide/serialization.rst

           "userId": "peter"
        }

-It is now ambiguous to KSQL as to how to deserialize the value: top level map or object?
-KSQL will deserialize the value as JSON object, meaning ``PROPS`` will be populated with an entry ``x -> y`` only.
-Such ambiguity can be avoided by ensuring the name of the field using in the KSQL statement never clashes with a property name within the json object.
+Deserializing the value is ambiguous: does KSQL deserialize to a top-level map or object?
+KSQL deserializes the value as a JSON object, meaning ``PROPS`` is populated with an entry ``x -> y`` only.
+Avoid this kind of ambiguity by ensuring the name of the field using in the KSQL statement never clashes with a property name within the json object, or that the target schema contains more than a single field.

 .. _avro_format